dark5eid83/Google-Maps/README.md

 Unit tests are still being written!

+## Common Ways to Get Started

+### Creating a new Route/Page

+- go into `/routes/routeController` and add your new express route
+- in the new express route ensure your `res.render('your_view')`
+- create the new ejs view in the `views/` directory
+- update links in the navbar/other pages to point to your route

 ## Deployment

 This application can be deployed onto any machine with Node 6.0.0 or greater is installed.